 - Social skills for interacting with other people

 If you’ve had a stroke, you may need special rehabilitation so your body will function better and you can get back to your daily activities.
-Stroke, or cerebral vascular disease, is one of the most common, disabling health problems that requires rehabilitation
+Strokes, or cerebrovascular accidents, are one of the most common, disabling health problems that requires rehabilitation.